 - An explanation of any non-economic damages — such as scars, loss of physical function, and pain and suffering — with supporting photos, documents and doctor’s reports, if available.

-Demand letters should generally not ask for a specific dollar amount.
-For one thing, the full extent of damages is not always known at the time the letter is written.
+You should generally not ask for a specific dollar amount.
+For one thing, the full extent of damages, attorney’s fees, and court costs is not always known at the time the letter is written.

-More importantly, asking for a specific amount sets an upper limit for the negotiation that can be hard to increase.
-Therefore it is usually to the plaintiff’s advantage to have the adjustor make the first offer.
+More importantly, asking for a total amount of money sets an upper limit for the negotiation that can be hard to increase.
+Therefore it is usually to your advantage to have the adjuster make the first offer.

-The exception is when the plaintiff is seeking the maximum amount payable under an insurance policy and that amount is both known for certain and supported by the evidence.
+The exception is when you are seeking the maximum amount payable under an insurance policy and that amount is both known for certain and supported by the evidence.